 What is electronic prior authorization?

 Electronic prior authorization (e-PA) uses FHIR (Fast Healthcare Interoperability Resources) APIs to allow automated submission, processing, and response of prior authorization requests.
 Under the CMS Interoperability and Prior Authorization Final Rule (89 Fed.
 Reg.
-8758, February 8, 2024), plans must implement e-PA by January 2026 for hospital admissions and January 2027 for all services.
+8758, February 8, 2024), the operational provisions (the decision timeframes, specific denial reasons, and public metrics reporting) generally begin January 1, 2026, and the FHIR-based API requirements generally begin January 1, 2027.

 Do negotiated drugs require prior authorization?